dcos/demos/1.8/fintrans/README.md

 ## Prerequisites

-- A running [DC/OS 1.8.7](https://dcos.io/releases/1.8.7/) or higher cluster with at least 2 private agents each with 2 CPUs and 5 GB of RAM available as well as the [DC/OS CLI](https://dcos.io/docs/1.8/usage/cli/install/) installed in version 0.14 or higher.
+- A running [DC/OS 1.8.7](https://dcos.io/releases/1.8.7/) or higher cluster with at least 2 private agents and 1 public agent each with 2 CPUs and 5 GB of RAM available as well as the [DC/OS CLI](https://dcos.io/docs/1.8/usage/cli/install/) installed in version 0.14 or higher.
 - The [dcos/demo](https://github.com/dcos/demos/) Git repo must be available locally, use: `git clone https://github.com/dcos/demos.git` if you haven't done so, yet.
 - The JSON query util [jq](https://github.com/stedolan/jq/wiki/Installation) must be installed.
 - [SSH](https://dcos.io/docs/1.8/administration/access-node/sshcluster/) cluster access must be set up.